-Embassy Gardens is a 15-acre mixed-use development in Nine Elms, London in UK.
+Embassy Gardens is a 15-acre mixed-use development in Nine Elms, London, UK.
 The development includes nine apartment buildings along with office, retail and community space located across the River Thames.

 Ballymore Group is developing the Embassy Gardens project, while the project master plan was developed by Terry Farrell and Partners.
 Feilden Clegg Bradley Studios, Allford Hall Monaghan Morris and FLACQ/Arup acted as the designers.

 Ballymore submitted a planning application for the project to Wandsworth Council in May 2011 and the application was approved in February 2012.
 The project was officially launched in September 2012 and the first apartments were completed in 2015.

 Embassy Gardens is part of the Nine Elms district development, which is aimed at regenerating London’s South Bank.
 A total of £15bn ($19.7) is expected to be invested in the regeneration project.

 The area forms the centrepiece of the development with buildings arranged in open and fluid spaces.
 The nine buildings of the project wrap around the US Embassy, which is also being relocated to the project site.

 The buildings rise to 23 storeys, creating a total of 2,000 new homes.
 Apartments will be a mix of luxury suites, one and two-bedroom apartments, as well as three-bedroom penthouses.
 Communal courtyards will be located within the nine building blocks, providing private amenity space for residents.

 The project is being developed in phases, with the first including the construction of a suite of three buildings named Ambassador, Capital and Chancery.
 The second phase includes the residential development next to the new US Embassy.

-The design of the Embassy Gardens was inspired from the buildings of Manhattan’s Meatpacking District of the 1930s.
+The design of the Embassy Gardens was inspired by the buildings of Manhattan’s Meatpacking District of the 1930s.
 The nine buildings of the project vary in style and size.
 They are arranged around courtyards to achieve maximum viewing space, daylight and amenity space.

 The masonry primarily includes brick that is given a new treatment providing it with built-to-last qualities.
 The top of each building features an open glazed head, rendering a unique quality and delineation from a distance.